 In Georgia, the court considers multiple factors in determining child support payments including the number of children and income of each parent.
 Income calculations include

-The Georgia Child Support Commission provides a child support calculator to determine child support payments.
+The Georgia Child Support Commission provides a child support calculator to determine payments.
 Be sure to consult an experienced family law attorney, like the team at Kicklighter Law, for help calculating accurate child support payments.

 Can I Modify My Payments?

-Sometimes, child support payments can be modified if you experience a change in life circumstances.
+Sometimes, payments can be modified if you experience a change in life circumstances.
 However, it’s important to note that every case is different.
 You may qualify for a child support payment modification if you experience:

 Just because you experience one of the listed major life events doesn’t necessarily mean you will be granted a child support modification.
-If you think you need a child support modification, contact the expert family law attorneys at Kicklighter Law.
+If you think you need a child support payment modification, contact the expert family law attorneys at Kicklighter Law.